 Homepage Volker Kiefel

-LaTeX can be used to write presentations to be shown as overhead transparencies or with a beamer.
+LaTeX can be used to write presentations to be shown as overhead transparencies or with a beamer/projector.
 A series of LaTeX classes has been written for this purpose.
-Among these beamer (Till Tantau, Joseph Wright, Vedran Miletić) has become widely accepted.
+Among these, beamer (Till Tantau, Joseph Wright, Vedran Miletić) has become widely accepted.
 The list Screen Presentation Tools maintained by Michael Wiedmann is a useful guide to find other LaTeX classes/packages useful for writing screen presentations.
-Another source of information is Presentations with LaTeX/Präsentationen mit LaTeX by Herbert Voß.
+Another source of information on TeX/LaTeX packages for presentations is Presentations with LaTeX/Präsentationen mit LaTeX by Herbert Voß.

 A solution for my (V.K.) own requirements is elpres.
 Elpres is intended as a minimal and simple LaTeX document class for creation of presentations.
 It is recommended to use elpres with pdfLaTeX or LuaLaTeX.
 If you installed a complete recent version of TeX live or MikTeX chances are good that the package has already been installed.
 For installation of a new version, please follow the instructions in the manual.

 Download of the current version: elpres.cls (v1.0.1, August 10, 2021), documentation: (pdf, html).
 Elpres can also be found on CTAN: Elpres entry in the TeX calalogue online.

 Draft of the manual for the next version (v1.1, September 15, 2022) (pdf).